Front and Centre Presents the New Play Festival

 Can I Send Centre Stage My Play?

 Yes!
 Please send us your play!
 We want your play!
 However, due to the rigorous production schedule that Centre Stage there are certain ways to send us your play that will be more beneficial than others.
 Centre Stage will continue to hold our Annual New Play Festival, when submissions open, please submit your play through submittable.
-You can also send your play to our New Work Coordinator, David Veatch (david.veatch@centrestage.org).

 What is the New Play Festival?